 Dynamic Events and Interactions

-One of the highlights of the open-world experience in “NEO: The World Ends with You” is the dynamic events and interactions that occur throughout Shibuya.
-From random encounters with Noise enemies to spontaneous NPC interactions and environmental changes, the city is alive with activity and surprises that keep players on their toes as they explore its streets and districts.
+The open-world experience in “NEO: The World Ends with You” has one of its main attractions in the dynamic events and interactions that are going on all over Shibuya.
+The city is full of activity and surprises and is thus very lively, keeping players on their toes while they explore the streets and districts.

 Strengths and Highlights